crcn/tandem-old/README.md

 > The code for this example is also here: https://github.com/crcn/paperclip/tree/master/examples/simple-todo-list

 > More compiler targets are planned for other languages and frameworks.
 React is just a starting point ✌🏻.

+As you can see, all we're doing is importing the `parts` that the Paperclip template exposes, then combining the `parts` with logic to create a functional component.

 <!--
 As you might have noticed, Paperclip just exports building blocks for your component.
 All of the logic remains in your application code, so you don't have to worry about  -->

 ## Strongly Typed 🦺

-Templates compile down to strongly typed code, so you don't have to play guesswork about what your templates need.
-Here's a generated React TypesScript definition of our TODO template above:
+Templates compile down to strongly typed code, so you don't have to guess about what your templates need.
+Here's a generated TypesScript definition of our React app above:

 ```typescript
 import {ReactNode, ReactHTML, Factory, InputHTMLAttributes, ClassAttributes} from "react";